MassimoC/lametric-azure/README.md

 # lametric-azure
 **Context** : I want to keep an eye on how many resources are currently provisioned on a specific Azure subscription and understand when we are adding or removing resources.

+I recently got a [LaMetric Time](https://lametric.com/en-US) device which can be easily configured to poll an HTTP endpoint and it was quite a while I wanted to play a bit with Azure Durable Entities that's why I assembled this simple integration.

 The architecture is pretty straightforward:

 ![](img/overview.png)